 Although quality is one big reason consumers choose luxury products, they also desire the exclusivity factor.
 They want something that not just anyone has.
 The everyday consumer is fine with mass-produced products, but the high-end customer definitely isn't.

 The way you focus on your brand's exclusivity factor depends in part on your products.
 Choosing materials of the highest quality is always a good way to separate your brand from the rest.
-You may also release small quantities of your product lines or limited-edition products, which ensures that only a small number of interested customers can get those items.

 High-end brands begin with their discerning customers in mind.
 They aren't afraid to alienate consumers who don't fit the bill.
 Don't be afraid to provide a service that not everyone can afford, because not everyone is your audience anyway.